raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 - The symbol `ε` describes the language containing only the empty string.
 - Literals such as `x`, `y`, or `z` describe languages containing single sentences, containing single symbols. e.g. The literal `r` describes the language `R`, which contains just one sentence: `'r'`.

-In order to compile such regular expressions into finite-state recognizers, we begin by defining functions that return the empty language, the language containing only the empty string, and languages with just one sentance containing one symbol.
+In order to compile such regular expressions into finite-state recognizers, we begin by defining functions that return the empty language, the language containing only the empty string, and languages with just one sentence containing one symbol.

 ### ∅ and ε